lupuleasa-core/wearehostsformemes/meta-meme.md

 E expression

-&nbsp;

-Repetition is everything if you are a meme.

-If you don't get others to repeat you, you die.
-This is the life of a meme.

-Keep in mind, memes don't suffer.
-Only hosts can suffer.
+If you are a memetic engineer and want to spread a message or meme further, try to optimize for the above formula.

 &nbsp;